apache/pulsar/site2/docs/client-libraries-cpp.md

 $ sudo cp libgmock.a /usr/lib
 ```

-Finally, compile the Pulsar client library for C++ inside the Pulsar repo:
+4. Compile the Pulsar client library for C++ inside the Pulsar repository.

 ```shell
 $ cd pulsar-client-cpp